Garcia defends decision to start Payet

 Garcia concedes his captain was not 100 per cent match fit but hoped the inclusion of the team's star player could inspire his players to victory.

-"I chose to start Dimitri, one of our best players," Garcia said.
+"I chose to start Dimitri, one of our best players," explained Garcia.
 "Even diminished, he set up a chance for Valere Germain.

 "We missed him from set-pieces as Atletico, if they do ever concede, sometimes concede from set-pieces.
 We hoped that he'd be at 100 per cent and we gave him a fitness test this morning.